vgmstream/vgmstream/README.md

 a file named `song.adx#C1,2.txtp` to play only channels 1 and 2 from `song.adx`.
 *TXTP* also has command to set how files are downmixed.

+### Logged errors and unplayable supported files
+Some formats should normally play, but somehow don't.
+In those cases plugins can print vgmstream's error info to console (for example, `.fsb` with an unknown codec, `.hca/awb` with missing decryption key, bank has no audio, `.txth` is malformed, or `.wav` has an incorrectly ripped size).

+Console location and format depends on plugin:
+- *foobar2000*: found in *View menu > Console*
+- *Winamp*: open vgmstream's config (*Preferences... > Plug-ins > vgmstream* + *Configure*
+  button) then press "Open Log"
+- *Audacious*: start with `audacious -V` from terminal
+- CLI utils: printed to stdout directly

+Only a few errors are printed ATM but may be helpful for more common cases.

 ## Tagging
 Some of vgmstream's plugins support simple read-only tagging via external files.